Local Area Guide: Santa Fe, NM

 Steeped in history...

-Before the hustle and bustle of Canyon Road, early Spanish settlers, and the Pueblo Indians before them, used the fertile land within the Santa Fe River watershed to grow corn, wheat, fruits and vegetables.
-Settling along the canyon, these Spanish farmers used acequias or irrigation ditches to help water their crops, livestock and communities.
+Amongst the most treasured of Santa Fe attractions, Canyon Road is host to 100 galleries, artist studios, jewelers, boutiques and restaurants.
+However, Canyon Road's creative history goes far beyond the art galleries you see today.
+Early Spanish settlers, and the Pueblo Indians before them, used the fertile land within the Santa Fe River Watershed to grow corn, wheat, fruits and vegetables.
+Settling along the canyon, these Spanish farmers used "acequias" or irrigation ditches to help water their crops, livestock and communities.
 To this day the “Acequia Madre” or “Mother Ditch” that the Spanish built continues to flows down the street that bears its name just one block South of Canyon Road.
 This acequia, as with all acequias in New Mexico, is still governed by the old Spanish laws that help secure their success with a “mayordomo de la acequia” and three commissioners that help oversee its upkeep.

 restaurant.
 After the Mexican-American war, U.S. Army soldiers built a sawmill in the nearby canyon and again used Canyon Road to cart wood for the construction of Ft.
 Marcy